datacarpentry/python-socialsci/_episodes/01-introduction.md

 ## Introducing Jupyter notebooks

-Jupyter is the successor to a system called IPython.
+[Jupyter](http://jupyter.org/) is the successor to a system called IPython.
 Originally IPython was a notebook system only for Python code.
-Now it is available for a variety of other languages as well so it was appropriate to change the name.
+This system later expanded to support Julia, Python, and R, so the name change references these core languages.
+Today, Jupyter supports many more languages.
 We will be using Jupyter notebooks only for Python code.
 We access the Jupyter notebook system from a web browser.
-When the Jupter system is started from the command line prompt your browser should start automatically and look something like this;
+When the Jupyter system is started from the command line prompt your browser should start automatically and look something like this:

 ![Jupyter_notebook_list](../fig/Python_jupyter_6.png)